KarenBaliero/wwdc2021/PlaygroundTemplate-master/README.md

-# WWDC Swift Student Challenge 2021 - Winner
+# WWDC Swift Student Challenge 2021 - [Accepted]

+Playground enviado para o WWDC Swift Student Challenge 2021

-This is the playground for WWDC 2021 Swift Student Challenge **Check the video of this submission on YouTube:** https://youtu.be/tYlAZnhEWn4
+This is the playground for WWDC 2021 Swift Student Challenge

+**Check the video of this submission on YouTube:** https://youtu.be/tYlAZnhEWn4